vikejs/vike-react/packages/vike-react-apollo/README.md

 **`+Loading`**

-If you use `useSuspenseQuery()` without `withFallback()`, then the component doesn't have any loading fallback.

-Instead of adding a loading fallback to the component, you can add a loading fallback to the page and to all layouts:
+Instead of adding a loading fallback to the component, you can add a loading fallback to the page and layouts:

 ```jsx
 // pages/+Loading.jsx